 While Electronic Data Interchange (EDI) has been in use since the late 1960s, there are still many organizations that use their existing legacy systems for processing B2B transactions.
 Traditional B2B transactions like Purchase Order, Sales Order, Invoice, Advance Ship Notice, and Functional Acknowledgement often involve a series of steps to process.
 And processing these transactions involves many paper documents and a great deal of human intervention, which makes them prone to mistakes and human errors.
 But with the use of EDI, paper documents are eliminated and human intervention is minimized.

-And to better understand these benefits, let’s take a look at some of them:
+To better understand these benefits, let’s take a look at some of them:

 - EDI lowers your operating expenditure by at least 35% by eliminating the costs of paper, printing, reproduction, storage, filing, postage, and document retrieval.
 It drastically reduces administrative, resource and maintenance costs.
+EDI support can lower other costs as well, such as Matson Logistics who reduced their ASN fines 12% by switching to a more efficient EDI solution.

 - Time is of the essence when it comes to order processing.
 EDI speeds up business cycles by 61% because it allows for process automation that significantly reduce, if not eliminate, time delays associated with manual processing that requires you to enter, file, and compare data.
 Inventories management is streamlined and made more efficient with real-time data updates.